 Please check my Google Scholar profile for my publications.

-Here you will find only a not complete and not up to date list of some selected papers:
+Here you will find only an incomplete and not up to date list of some selected publications:

 An Approach to Describe Arbitrary Transition Curves in an IFC Based Alignment Product Data Model

 Julian Amann¹, Matthias Flurl¹, Javier R. Jubierre¹, André Borrmann¹, In: Proc. of the 2014 International Conference on Computing in Civil and Building Engineering, ISBN 978-0-7844-1361-6, Orlando, USA, 2014

 ¹Technische Universität München

 Open standards for infrastructure based on IFC (Industry Foundation Classes) are mainly developed by the openINFRA initiative of the buildingSMART organization.
 Recently, several proposals for alignment models emerged with the development of the upcoming IFC 5 standard that in particular targets infrastructure projects such as roads, bridges and tunnel buildings.
 A common drawback of all these proposals is their limited description of arbitrary transition curves.
 For instance, in all proposed alignment models there are some missing types of transition curves, or different parameters are suggested to describe a certain transition curve type.
 Designing a neutral data format that satisfies all stakeholders in an international context is therefore difficult.
 A novel approach to describe transition curves based on the so-called IFCPL (Industry Foundation Classes Programming Language) is described and its integration into an IFC based alignment model is shown to avoid these problems.